I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The punk-ish "Hy Pro Glo" has a guitar hook that could land a whale, and the abrasive, fuzzed out "Invisible" is quite possibly the angriest track on the album thus far.
 "1000 Points of Hate" is pure rhythm-driven ear candy; just check out the standout work on it by bassist Frank Bello and his partner in crime, drummer Charlie Benante.

 Things briefly get mellow on the moody, cinematic "Black Lodge," which was inspired by the then-current cult TV series Twin Peaks.
 The band collaborated with the show's composer, Angelo Badalamenti, on this track and the result is a dark, trippy ballad with a fair share of creeping dread.
 (Fun fact: the music video for this song starred a then-unknown Jenna Elfman, later of Dharma & Greg sitcom fame.)

 After that interlude, it's back to business with the breakneck "C11 H17 N2 O2 S Na" (aka "Sodium Pentathol") and the bass-driven speed metal of "Burst," before Sound of White Noise comes to a satisfactorily slammin' close with the pounding "This is Not an Exit."

 Reaction and Aftermath

-Sound of White Noise peaked at #7 on Billboard in the U.S. and earned them another Gold album, but Anthrax didn't get to enjoy its success for very long.
+Sound of White Noise peaked at #7 on Billboard in the U.S. and earned Anthrax another Gold album, but they didn't get to enjoy its success for very long.

 2003's critically acclaimed, well received We've Come For You All album stopped the bleeding for a little while, but the sun was setting on the John Bush era by this time.
 Joey Belladonna returned in 2005 for a reunion tour that recharged the band's batteries, and they've released two successful studio albums with Joey on the mic since then (Worship Music in 2011 and For All Kings in 2016).
 A new album is due sometime in 2022.